 High visibility and widespread worldwide prevalence have earned the species several common names, including crab’s eye creeper, rosary pea, Indian licorice and gidee-gidee, besides the locally used lucky bean creeper.

-The South African distribution lies in the provinces North West, Limpopo and Mpumalanga.
-The plant grows in dry woodland at low to medium altitudes (Onderstall, 1984; Wikipedia; Germishuizen and Fabian, 1982; ResearchGate).
+The South African distribution lies in the provinces North West, Limpopo, Mpumalanga, KwaZulu-Natal and the Eastern Cape.
+The plant grows in dry woodland at low to medium altitudes.
+The species is not considered to be threatened in its habitat early in the twenty first century (Pooley, 1998; Onderstall, 1984; Wikipedia; Germishuizen and Fabian, 1982; ResearchGate; http://redlist.sanbi.org).